shitalvadje/shitalvadje/README.md

 - 👋 Hi, I’m @shitalvadje
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning BE-Information Technology
+- 🌱 I’m currently pursuing BE-Information Technology
 - 📫 How to reach me :-shitalvadje.mcoe@gmail.com
 <!---
 shitalvadje/shitalvadje is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.